Basic Electrical Symbols and Their Meanings

-Basic electrical symbols like earth electrode, cell, battery, source, ideal source, resister, variable resister, pre-set resister, attenuator, capacitor, antenna, diode LED, crystal are included here.
+Basic electrical symbols like earth electrode, cell, battery, source, ideal source, resistor, variable resistor, pre-set resistor, attenuator, capacitor, antenna, diode LED, crystal are included here.

-Earth electrode is a metal plate, water pipe, or other conductor of electricity partially buried in the earth so as to constitute and provide a reliable conductive path to the ground
+Earth electrode is a metal plate, water pipe, or other conductors of electricity partially buried in the earth so as to constitute and provide a reliable conductive path to the ground